espocrm/documentation/docs/development/orm.md

-# ORM, How to manage entities and perform queries
+# ORM.
+How to manage entities and perform queries

 EspoCRM has built-in own ORM (Object-relational mapping).
 It’s very simple to create, update, read, delete and search entities.
 All these operations available through EntityManager object.